10 Best Data Cleansing Software Tools

 Bad data creates friction at every stage of the revenue cycle.
 Sales reps waste hours researching accounts only to find outdated contacts.
 Marketing campaigns hit high bounce rates that damage sender reputation.
 Operations teams can't trust pipeline reports when duplicate records inflate numbers.

 The situation is more common than most teams realize.
-When a CRM only shows one contact per account, reps are flying blind on deals that typically involve six to ten stakeholders.
+When a CRM only shows one contact per account, reps are flying blind on deals that typically involve six to ten stakeholders (Gartner).
 Most B2B purchases require alignment across technical buyers, economic buyers, end users, and procurement, yet incomplete databases leave sellers with a fraction of that picture.
-A hard email bounce rate above 3 to 5 percent is a reliable signal that your database is actively hurting pipeline, not just sitting idle.
+Industry benchmarks suggest a hard email bounce rate above 3-5 percent is a reliable signal that your database is actively hurting pipeline, not just sitting idle.

 The costs compound fast:

-• Wasted sales time: Reps spend hours each week chasing dead-end contacts and updating CRM fields that should populate automatically.
-Time not spent selling.
+• Wasted sales time: Reps spend hours each week chasing dead-end contacts and updating CRM fields that should populate automatically, time that could be spent selling.

 • Marketing inefficiency: Email campaigns bounce at rates that trigger spam filters.
 Paid ads target the wrong accounts.
 Attribution breaks when duplicate records split credit across entries.